hermanwongkm/AlgoPratice/readme.md

 1) The only way to get a lower average is to encounter a number less than the current average
 2) Maximum slice of smallest slice is either 2 or 3.

-**Common String problems**
-1. Replace and remove: replace all As with Ds and all delete all Bs.
-The idea is count the required space, which is array + 2As and delete all the Bs.
-This is done first by a forward iteration, Then we do a backwards iteration.
-Filling up the array backwards.
-2. Reverse a string: The solution is to first, reverse the entire string.
-So now.
-What is messed up is that each word is individually reversed.
-However, each word has the correct length.
-So now you just have to reverse individual words.

 ## Database Design